April 19-22, 2020- Cancelled due to COVID-19

 Link to find out your Score Results (Enter your birth date and contestant #)

-SkillsUSA Tennessee SLDC will be held March 31-April 3, 2019 at the Chattanooga Convention Center Two Carter Plaza, Chattanooga, TN 37402
+SkillsUSA Tennessee SLDC will be held April 19-22, 2020 at the Chattanooga Convention Center Two Carter Plaza, Chattanooga, TN 37402

 The SkillsUSA Championships are competitive events showcasing the best career and technical education students.
 The philosophy of the Championships is to reward students for excellence, to involve industry in directly evaluating student performance and to keep training relevant to employers’ needs.

-Each school is allowed one contestant/team per event.
-Access to the SkillsUSA Championships Technical Standards, which contain official contest rules, is available to professional members.
+Access to the SkillsUSA Championships Technical Standards, which contain official contest rules, is available to members.
 View the national and state contest descriptions for overviews of all contests.
 Contestants should check the national contest updates page for the latest updates.
 Any variations to national technical standards required at our regional and state conferences due to time or limited resources will be posted to state or regional contest updates pages.

 All state contests will follow the SkillsUSA Championship Technical Standards as much as possible.
 Contestants should check the National Contest Updates page often for the latest information.
 Any variations to national technical standards and/or national contest updates at the State Leadership and Skills Conference due to time or limited resources will be posted below.